MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Alfresco
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Alfresco One and intelligently searching it with Microsoft Graph.
 It robustly indexes files, folders, and user profiles from Alfresco One in near real time.
-The connector fully supports Alfresco One’s permission model, its built-in user and group management, as well as Alfresco One installations based on Active Directory and other directory services.
+The connector fully supports Alfresco One’s permission model, its built-in user and group management, as well as Alfresco One installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-alfresco-connector)